-There is an urgent need for organ donation in the United States, where almost 90,000 people are waiting for lifesaving organ transplants.
+There is an urgent need for organ donation in the United States, where more than 100,000 people are waiting for lifesaving organ transplants.

-Because Seattle Children's Hospital provides specialty care across a six-state region - Washington, Oregon, Alaska, Montana, Idaho and Hawaii - we are uniquely positioned to search for viable organs in a wider geographic area than that of many other children's hospitals.
+Seattle Children’s provides specialty care across a 6-state region: Washington, Oregon, Alaska, Montana, Idaho and Hawaii.
+We are uniquely positioned to search for viable organs in a wider geographic area than that of many other children’s hospitals.

-Our physicians and surgeons are working to improve the situation for children who need transplants.
+Our doctors and surgeons are working to improve the situation for children who need transplants.
 They are actively involved with national United Network for Organ Sharing (UNOS) committees.

-Because the body needs only one kidney to filter blood, so a healthy person can donate 1 of their 2 kidneys and lead a normal life.
+The body needs only 1 kidney to filter blood, so a healthy person can donate 1 of their 2 kidneys and lead a normal life.

 Learn more about living donation.

 If a relative or friend is willing to donate but has a different blood type than your child, we can partner with the National Kidney Registry (NKR) to look for a paired exchange.
 This means NKR tries to:

 - Match your willing donor to a patient with the same blood type

 - Match a different living donor to your child

 Exchanging donors this way can create a chain of kidney transplants, sometimes as many as 30.